MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview-windows.md

 - **User associated device**

   These devices have one user.
 This user associates the device with themselves, which happens when the user signs in during the Intune enrollment.
-The device is associated with the user's identity in Azure AD.
+The device is associated with the user's identity in Microsoft Entra.

   These devices are used in FLW scenarios where the device is only used by that user.
 Some examples include personal computers for support staff, design computers for architects & graphic artists, and work-from-home setups.

 ## Step 3 - Device experience and kiosk

 This step is optional and depends on your business scenario.
-But, if these devices are shared by many users, then it's recommended to use the device experience features described in this section.
+If these devices are shared by many users, then it's recommended to use the device experience features described in this section.

 On Windows devices, you can configure the home screen and device experience.
 In this step, consider what frontline workers are doing on the devices and the device experience they need for their jobs.
 This decision impacts how you configure the device.